Regulated market: Controversy

-Generally, regulation is a very polarising issue.
-Those who are in favour of regulating usually see it as beneficial to the wider society.
-This has to do for example with regulations targeting ecological, racial, or religion related issues.
-On the contrary, those against regulation see it as a tool for lobbying or as a source for creating unfair competition, be it intentional or not.
+Regulation is considered a polarising issue.
+Those in favour of regulating usually see it as beneficial to the wider society, for example regulations targeting ecological, racial, or religion related issues.
+Those against regulation see it as a tool for lobbying or as a source for creating unfair competition.
 Some advocates of free market generally see any regulation except for the most essential ones as costly and inefficient.